What is chronic myeloid leukaemia (CML)?

 • living near high-voltage electricity cables

-If your GP thinks you may have CML, they will refer you to a haematologist for further tests.
+If you have symptoms, you will usually begin by seeing your GP, who will examine you.
+If they think you may have chronic myeloid leukaemia (CML), they will refer you to a haematologist for further tests.
 A haematologist is a doctor who specialises in diagnosing and treating blood problems.

 The haematologist will ask you about any illnesses or health problems you have had.
-They will examine you to check if your spleen is enlarged.
+They will check if your spleen is enlarged and arrange tests.

 • Blood tests